-The following tutorials (except for the last one) were originally hosted on the Handmadeology.com website, but some of the tutorials have been removed from the internet, and the ones I did locate on this site now contain missing photos or other problems.
+Handmadeology also has some nice tutorials.
+All of the tutorials in the following list, except for the last one, were originally hosted on the Handmadeology.com website, but some of the tutorials have been removed from the internet, and the ones I did locate on this site now contain missing photos or other problems.
 I am providing the intact articles (in PDF format) as an educational resource for other soap makers who want to take better photographs of their soap.

 "Taking Pictures of Your Ceramic Pottery" Learning the basics of using reflected and direct light for an effective product photo

 "Studio Quality Product Photography With a $12 Set Up" Making simple aluminum-foil reflectors and using them with natural light from a window

 "Creating a White Background Inside a Cardboard Box" Making and using a three-sided "white box" for photographing small items